ruvnet/gpts/instructions/v2/agentic-voice-coach/README.md

 This repository contains the prompt and usage guide for an AI-powered virtual coach designed to enhance cognitive performance and knowledge consumption through personalized voice-based interactions.
 The virtual coach leverages advanced language models, cognitive science, and educational best practices to provide a highly engaging and effective learning experience.

+# ChatGPT GPT
+Access the virtual coach using this link: https://chatgpt.com/g/g-OhEZy3GkU-agentic-voice-coach

 ## Prompt

 The detailed prompt for the AI-powered virtual coach can be found in [prompt.md](prompt.md).
 This prompt outlines the core functionalities, guidelines, and scientific principles that underpin the virtual coach's operation.